-The following topics describe how to ping devices and subnets from the Network Manager server.
-The ping from the server uses TCP echo and not ICMP.
+The following topics describe how to ping devices and subnets from the Network Manager Server.

 Pinging devices:

 Ping one or more devices in the network map from the Network Manager IP Edition server to check connectivity to that device.

 - 1. From the Network Hop View or Network Views network map select the device to ping.
 To select multiple devices, press Ctrl. - Right-click one of the selected devices and choose WebTools > Advanced Ping The results of the ping operation appear in one or more separate browser windows.